w32agobot/SKY130_SAR-ADC/openlane/README.md

 docker run -d --user 0:0 %PARAMS% -v "%DESIGNS%":/foss/designs  %DOCKER_USER%/%DOCKER_IMAGE%:%DOCKER_TAG%
 ```

-## Magic: Layout of the custom cell
+## Magic: Design of a custom Standardcell
 Your custom-cell needs to have specific dimensions and the ports must be properly configured.

 ### Cell layout